 You can’t afford the fee and meet your basic needs

 - If your landlord is suing for less than $10,000 the fee is typically $240

 - If your landlord is suing for between $10,000 up to $25,000 the fee is typically $385

-San Bernardino, San Francisco, and Riverside counties have different fees.
+San Bernardino, San Francisco, and Riverside counties have slightly higher fees.